-An FHA loan is a type of mortgage that is backed by the Federal Housing Administration (FHA), which ensures the loan.
-The FHA is a division of the Housing and Urban Development (HUD).
-The program’s origins date back to the Great Depression, and it was designed to improve the housing market by backstopping lenders for the banks to feel more comfortable extending loans to those with imperfect credit and a low down payment.
+An FHA loan is a mortgage backed by the Federal Housing Administration (FHA), ensuring the loan.
+The FHA is a division of Housing and Urban Development (HUD).
+The program’s origins date back to the Great Depression.
+It was designed to improve the housing market by backstopping lenders so the banks feel more comfortable extending loans to those with imperfect credit and a low down payment.

-Lenders are willing to offer you a loan even though you may have a lower down payment and credit score than they like to see since the loan is insured by the federal government.
+Since the federal government insures the loan, lenders are willing to offer you a loan even though you may have a lower down payment and credit score than they like to see.
 This lowers the lenders’ risk in cases where the homeowner defaults.

 This program, which is popular amongst first-time home buyers, has specific requirements, though.